 One of the most common myths about fish is that they’ll automatically grow to fit the size of the tank they’re living in.

-I touched on this a little bit earlier, but you’ve probably heard (or told someone yourself) that a fish will grow to fit the size of their tank.
+I touched on this a little bit earlier, but you’ve probably heard (or told someone yourself) that a fish will grow to fit the size of its tank.

 This simply isn’t true.